joseph-muchene/joseph-muchene/README.md

 ## I'm a frontend developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking forward to earn my first job
+- 👯 I’m looking forward to collaborate with other software developers
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Earn my first job as a software developer
 - ⚡ Fun fact: I love to play football